 What are the signs that my Monstera Deliciosa is under-watered?

 Just like there are signs to indicate over-watering, there are also quite a few for under-watering.
-Some of them are crispy or wrinkled leaves, drooping leaves, dry brown spots along with yellowing and soil coming out from the pot edges.
+Some are crispy or wrinkled leaves, drooping leaves, dry brown spots, yellowing, and soil coming out from the pot edges.

 What is the ideal temperature for Monstera Deliciosa to grow?